cyrdlg/42Adel-Piscine/README.md

 # C Piscine @ 42Adelaide

-This repository contains coding developed at [42Adelaide's](https://www.42adel.org.au) C bootcamp (also known as `Piscine`), from 10/01/2022 to 06/02/2022.
+This repository contains code developed at [42Adelaide's](https://www.42adel.org.au) C bootcamp (also known as `Piscine`), from 10/01/2022 to 06/02/2022.

 ## About 42